The intrinsic formality of $E_n$-operads: Introduction

-The construction of Kontsevich only returns formality weak-equivalences defined over $\RR$.
-The statements of~\cite{GuillenAl} imply that this formality statement descends to $\QQ$ if we drop the arity zero term and focus on the non-unitary operads underlying our objects, but the extension of such rational formality weak-equivalences to unitary operads was an open question yet (the methods of~\cite{GuillenAl} are based on the definition of minimal models for operads in dg-modules, but we have to forget about unitary structures in order to guarantee the existence of such minimal models).
+The construction of Kontsevich only returns formality weak-equivalences defined over $\RR$ (see~\cite{KontsevichMotives,LambrechtsVolic}).
+The statements of~\cite{GuillenAl} imply that this formality statement descends to $\QQ$ if we drop the arity zero term and focus on the non-unitary operads underlying our objects, but the extension of such rational formality weak-equivalences to unitary operads was an open question yet.
+Indeed, the methods of~\cite{GuillenAl} are based on the definition of minimal models for operads in dg-modules, but we have to forget about unitary structures in order to guarantee the existence of such minimal models (see also~\cite{DolgushevSchneider} for another effective approach of this descent theorem for the formality of non-unitary operads).